🇺🇾 Tax residency in Uruguay

 Use the Schengen calculator to track Schengen days, then apply the 183-day threshold here as a separate counter.
 Many nomads track both: Schengen 90/180 for visa compliance and country-level day counts for residency planning.

-When does paying a local accountant make sense?
-Honestly, if you're earning more than, say, $70,000 USD a year, or if you have complex income streams (like investments, multiple freelance clients in different countries, or a side business), hiring an accountant is a no-brainer.
-They can help you structure things to maximize the benefits of the tax holiday, ensure you're compliant with both Uruguayan and your home country's tax laws, and potentially save you far more than their fee.
+Paying a local accountant who specializes in expat and digital nomad taxes in Uruguay pays for itself quickly if you’re earning more than roughly $50,000 USD annually or have complex income streams.
+They can help you structure your affairs to maximize the benefits of the tax holiday, ensure you’re compliant with both Uruguayan and your home country’s tax laws, and avoid costly mistakes that could cost far more than their fees.